rrousselGit/riverpod/README.md

 - review all public APIs
 - README for all packages
 - CI
+- useProvider(provider.select)
 - provider.watchRef?
 - Packages description/homepage
 - Prevent modifying parents from children (provider -> provider)
 - Prevent modifying parents from children (widget -> provider)
 - DateTime provider
 - Make a common interface between ProviderSubscriptions?
 (So that we can assign Provider to SetStateProvider)
+- provider.watch(buildContext) (but no computed.watch and provider.select)
 - Should some asserts be changed to exceptions in release?
+- Should some exceptions have a custom error?

 Marvel example: